The FAQ sections below provide responses to our most commonly asked questions.

 What are the guidelines for social media or public blogging while on an ICI?

 Many students choose to share their experiences either via social media or blogging.
 Please remember that the same rules would apply while doing an international internship as apply when at home – you must be careful not to breach the confidentiality of any clients/patients or to share photos without explicit consent.
+Please read ICDR’s Ethical Photography Guidelines at this link.
 It is also important to communicate in a way that is respectful of your hosts and ICDR partners.

 What distinguishes a internship with an ICDR country from other international clinical internships?